This is the middle part of the post series on inclusion. The introduction post is here: Inclusion Matters: [Part 1] Diversity matters.

 Often if we are not affected by inclusion problems, we may not even notice them being there.
 Learning more about different people’s perspectives can help us to broaden our understanding, too.

 In this post, I want to tell more about a couple of the most common inclusion problems which could be spotted almost daily in many environments.
+The collection of stories shared here are coming from a variety of different work environments.

 Often I have been the only woman in the team or a company-wide meeting.
 Many times I felt like others wanted me to convince them that I’m worthy or they did not take me seriously for a long time.